Electroacoustic Music Studies Asia Network [EMSAN]

 EMSAN Track session

-Papers by Mikako Mizuno, Yuriko Hase Kojima, Zhou Qian, Koichi Fujii, Zhang Ruibo (Mungo), Marc Battier.
+Papers by Mikako Mizuno, Yuriko Hase Kojima, Zhou Qian, Koichi Fujii, Zhang Ruibo, Marc Battier.
 EMS11 conference, New York University, New York.
 EMSAN track session: June 16, 2011.

 CEMC/EMSAN Day 2011